-If you are travelling to Patagonia just to hike the O Circuit or are planning on doing a number of different hikes while you’re there (there are some great national parks along the Carretera Austral, for example), I would recommend bringing your own camping and trekking equipment.
+If you are traveling to Patagonia just to hike the O Circuit or are planning on doing a number of different hikes while you’re there (there are some great national parks along the Carretera Austral, for example), I would recommend bringing your own camping and trekking equipment.

 Prices for buying this type of gear in Chile are elevated and you’ll likely pay significantly more than you would buying the same items at home.

-However, if you are travelling long-term across South America or don’t want to have to carry all of your camping equipment during the rest of your trip, you have three different options available to you:
+However, if you are traveling long-term across South America or don’t want to have to carry all of your camping equipment during the rest of your trip, you have three different options available to you: